 \subsection{Relation Chain-aware Contrastive Learning}

-In E-commerce networks, different users have different interaction preferences in their behavior patterns toward items.
-In multiplex bipartite graphs, multiple behavior patterns lead to different item-relational interactions for different users, so it is important to effectively model the dependencies and correlations between the different types of relations in behavior patterns.
+In e-commerce networks, different users have different interaction preferences in their behavior patterns toward items.
+In multiplex bipartite graphs, multiple behavior patterns lead to different item-relational interactions for different users, so it is critical to effectively model the dependencies and correlations between different types of relations in behavior patterns.

-Before that, it is also important to consider the multiple user-item interaction relations contained in different behavior patterns, so we first set up a relation-based contrastive learning module for distinguishing between the target `buy' relation and other different auxiliary relations.
-Specifically, we set different relations for the same user as positive sample pairs and different users are considered negative ones.
-For user-item interactions, the intuition is represented by different interaction relations, so setting up such a comparison learning module helps us to capture the relation between the auxiliary relation and the target buy relation.
+Before that, it is also important to consider the multiple user-item interactive relations contained in different behavior patterns, so we first set up a relation-based contrastive learning module for distinguishing between the target relation and other different auxiliary relations.
+Specifically, we define different relations involving the same user as positive samples, while different users are viewed as negative samples.
+For user-item interactions, the intuition is represented by different interactive relations, so setting up such a comparison learning module helps us to capture the correlations between auxiliary relations (\eg, `View', `Cart') and the target (`Buy') relation.

-To achieve this goal, we introduce a relation chain-aware contrastive learning framework for integrating explicit weighting functions for contrastive losses of different relations in multiple basic behavior patterns.
-The relation chain-aware contrastive learning is divided into two phases: First, we use a relation-aware encoder to represent different relation chains to capture the multi-relational features of user-item interactions, reflecting user shopping preferences under different relation chains; Second, the knowledge extracted from the relation-aware encoder serves as an input to a relation chain-aware network that generates customized contrastive loss weights for the relation chain dependency modeling.
+To achieve this goal, we introduce a relation chain-aware contrastive learning framework for integrating explicit weighting functions for contrastive losses of different relations in multiple BBPs.
+The relation chain-aware contrastive learning is divided into two phases: First, we use a relation-aware encoder to represent different relation chains to extract the multi-relational features of U-I interactions, reflecting user shopping preferences under different relation chains.
+Second, the knowledge extracted from the relation-aware encoder serves as an input to a relation chain-aware network that generates customized contrastive loss weights for the relation chain dependency modeling.